ivadomed/canproco/lesion-mapping/README.md

 # Lesion mapping

+This folder contains the scripts to generate the lesion frequency map (LFM) in the PAM50 space.

+Namely:
+- `01_register_to_pam50.sh`: Register STIR/PSIR images to the PAM50 space and bring the GT lesion and spinal cord masks template space.
+- `02_generate_lesion_frequency_maps.py`: Generate the lesion frequency map (LFM) in the PAM50 space.
+- `03_lfm_to_png.py`: Save the LFM as a PNG image.

 ### 1. Register STIR/PSIR images to the PAM50 space

 Register STIR/PSIR images to the PAM50 space and bring the GT lesion and spinal cord masks (located under `derivatives/labels`) to the PAM50 template space.

+Run the script across all subjects using `sct_run_batch` wrapper:

 ```console
 sct_run_batch -config config.json